jadm1/ieor4739-final/readme.txt

 Then submit the jobs to the server submit_jobs.sh

-Run as many worker as needed in parallel run_worker.sh
+Run as many workers as needed in parallel run_worker.sh

 Save the results: